1. School Setup

 3. Add Student

 You will notice that the Student record is already created.
-Just choose the correct Grade Level and the Enrollment Date and click update.
+Just choose the correct Grade Level, Enrollment Date and Enrollment Code and click update.
 That's it.
 The first Student is in the system.

 You can continue to add students manually or import them from a spreadsheet.